MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/quickstart.md

 # Quickstart: Create a new agent

-Azure Agent Runtime allows you to create AI agents tailored to your needs through custom instructions and augmented by advanced tools like code interpreter, and custom functions.
+Azure AI Agent Service allows you to create AI agents tailored to your needs through custom instructions and augmented by advanced tools like code interpreter, and custom functions.

 ::: zone pivot="programming-language-studio"